 The great news: the recommendation of double the number of doctorally prepared nurses has already been achieved.
 In 2009, just 8,267 employed nurses held doctoral degrees, while the number exceeded 28,000 in 2017.

-- To move into nurse education.
 At a certain point in a nurse’s career, the idea of sharing your knowledge and experience with the next generation of nurses is highly appealing.
 If your career has been in hospitals and healthcare facilities to date but you love the idea of teaching, you’re in luck.
 Demand is high—in fact, in 2017, nursing schools turned away more than 56,000 qualified applicants from undergraduate nursing programs due to several reasons including a lack of faculty.
 American Sentinel has a practice-focused Doctor of Nursing Educational Leadership program.
 Learn more.

-- To prepare yourself for nurse leadership.
 Nursejournal.org included Chief Nursing Officer and Nursing Administrator on its list of best specialty career choices for nurses due to their impressive salary, work setting and high demand.
 These are roles you could secure with a Doctor of Nursing Practice degree and commensurate experience.
 The report says job growth for both jobs is up to 25% by 2022.
 American Sentinel has a practice-focused Doctor of Nursing Executive Leadership program.
 Learn more.

-- To expand your leadership and critical thinking abilities.
-The further up the career ladder you progress in healthcare, the more important it is to be knowledgable about more than just clinical practice.
+The further up the career ladder you progress in healthcare, the more important it is to be knowledgeable about more than just clinical practice.
 A Doctor of Nursing practice will equip you with the business, management, evidence-based practice, statistics and other aptitudes that are necessary to drive important change in the healthcare industry.

 Learn what American Sentinel has to offer: